A Review of Woodenheads Pizza Restaurant in Kingston, Ontario

 Woodenheads has been around for almost 25 years in Kingston.
 It has become a very busy and popular spot for wood-oven specialty pizza.
 We visited them in December just before the holidays.
-The inside of the restaurant is inviting, classy, and warm.
-You would be pleased with their brick walls, and neutral colours.
-On this visit, my friend and I shared two pizzas, the Marco Polo and Dynamo.
+The inside of the restaurant is inviting, classy and warm.
+I was pleased with their brick walls and neutral colours.
+On this visit, my friend and I shared two pizzas—the Marco Polo and the Dynamo.
 The Marco Polo had lemon chicken, and its sour flavour was too overpowering.
 It was also slightly dry.
-I much prefer the Dynamo, which also had smoked chicken.
-It had a nice sweet flavour mostly coming from the drizzled honey.
+I much preferred the Dynamo, which also had smoked chicken.
+It had a nice sweet flavour due to the drizzled honey.
 I would highly recommend the Dynamo.
 The service was quite friendly and very efficient.
-Their washrooms are beautiful, clean, and well kept.
-One disappointing and a bit concerning flaw that I learned from checking their health inspection is their food handling.
+Their washrooms are beautiful, clean and well-kept.
+One disappointing and slightly concerning flaw that I learned about by checking their health inspection is their food handling.
 They needed to improve on protecting food from contamination.
-If they can just work harder on this, then they would be a super-star restaurant.
+If they work harder on this, they could be a super-star restaurant.
 Overall, I would recommend this restaurant despite a few minor shortcomings.

 A Bit of History

-Our server was very pleasant, and friendly.
-One of our friends kept asking her for things such as more napkins, and chillies.
+Our server was very pleasant and friendly.
+One of our friends kept asking her for things like additional napkins and chillies.
 Through it all, she remained polite and accommodating.
 Our pizzas arrived without too much delay.
 I thought our server was very efficient and did a good job.

 How a restaurant cares for their washroom reflects how they care about other things in the restaurant such as cleanliness, sanitation and overall appeal.
 The washrooms at Woodenheads are in the basement.
-They are one of the nicest washrooms that I have ever seen.
-It has a huge sink, perfect for hand washing and not having the water splash all over the place.
-It is also nicely decorated with a large mirror and tile backsplash.
-To me, it looked very clean and well stocked.
+It was one of the nicest washrooms that I have ever seen.
+It had a huge sink that was perfect for hand washing and not having the water splash all over the place.
+It was nicely decorated with a large mirror on a tile backsplash.
+To me, it looked very clean and well-stocked.
 I was impressed by their washrooms.